 Table of Contents

-- The future of RPA: part of a bigger digitalization picture
+- The future of robotic process automation: part of a bigger digitalization and integrated automation picture

 Robotic process automation is about software, process automation, logic, and, soon, integration with other technologies in a new environment and digital process approach as we’ll tackle.

 Robotic process automation is also more than technology: there are clear strategies and steps to follow.
 However, the integration with specific forms of artificial intelligence is where most people look at, which is an even further step on the road to intelligent process automation.